What should you do with your old 401(k) when you change jobs?

-- Keep your savings with your previous employer’s 401(k) plan
+- Option 1: Keep your savings with your previous employer’s 401(k) plan

 - Option 3: Roll over your old 401(k) into an individual retirement account (IRA)

 - Option 4: Cash out your old 401(k)

 Your Ameriprise advisor will evaluate your options and help you decide based on your financial goals.
 If you don’t have an advisor, you can search for one in your area.